deepankarm/org-jina-examples/my_first_jina_app/chapters/01_install.md

 * Basic knowledge of Python
 * Python 3.7 or higher installed, and pip
 * A Mac or Linux computer (we don't currently support Windows)
-* A GPU (machine learning won't run quickly without it)
 * 8 gigabytes or more of RAM
 * Plenty of time - Indexing can take a while!